How classic car-friendly is your state?

 Total Grade: 260

 The one nice thing about Massachusetts is its rolling emissions requirement.
 If the car is older than 15 years old, you’re mostly in the clear.
-The emissions equipment that came on the car is supposed to still be there, but the inspection stations—all privately-owned gas stations—aren’t likely to check.
-Monitored video cameras in the shops are supposed to catch violators, so if you roll in with the loudest exhaust known to man, you probably won’t get a sticker.
+The emissions equipment that came on the car is supposed to still be there, but the inspection stations – all privately owned gas stations – aren’t likely to check.
+Massachusetts does have a mandated safety inspection.
+Your experience getting a sticker can be wildly different from shop to shop, so if you find one that’s willing to adhere a sticker to your windscreen with minimal fuss, stick with them.

 49. California